How To Become A Freelance Solicitor In The UK [2024]

 • Business Address: You’ll need a practising address in the UK that you’re comfortable sharing with clients.

-Client care letters should also flag your new status for clients and let them know if their indemnity protection is limited as a result.
+Client care letters should also clearly highlight your new freelance status to clients and inform them if their indemnity protection is limited because of it.

 Although the potential upside is huge, there are some limiting factors you ought to be aware of before you register as a freelancer: